Old Acquaintances

 Before we know, it’s June,

-And we notice they’re no longer in our scope.
+And then we notice they’re no longer in our scope.

 Not ev’ry friend is ‘best’,

-But the casual ones are needed just the same
+But still the casual ones are needed just the same.

-We meet, but still we’re always glad they came.
+We get to meet, but still we’re always glad they came.

 Tomorrow never comes,